alphagov/govuk-design-system/src/components/date-input/index.md

 ## Research on this component

-Data from the ‘Apply for teacher training service‘ showed that hundreds of users were inputting months using full or abbreviated month names, and then getting an error.
-Some users with dyscalculia may struggle to convert month names into numbers.
-Since changing the service to accept full or abbreviated month names, the number of errors dramatically dropped.
+[Findings from the Apply for teacher training service](https://github.com/alphagov/govuk-design-system-backlog/issues/42#issuecomment-1119724868) showed that hundreds of users were inputting months using full or abbreviated month names and getting an error.
+They changed the component to accept month names to be consistent with this observed behaviour.
+Since changing the service the number of errors has dropped dramatically.

+Some users with dyscalculia may struggle to convert month names into numbers, but accepting full or abbreviated month names may help these users.